 If appropriate, the teacher reveals the correct answer.

 The teacher asks students to return to the center of the room.

 The process repeats until each statement has been shared.

 Adaptation for Online/Distance Learning

-A poll or survey application could be used instead of a google slide.
+A poll or survey app could be used instead of a Google Slide.
 The teacher would prepare poll questions for the students to answer live and would then display the student results after each question.

 To extend the activity: At the novice level, the teacher asks a few random students to indicate their choice providing sentence starters as needed (e.g., I prefer to go to the beach for vacation).
 At intermediate and above, the teacher may choose to send students to breakout rooms for 30-60 seconds to have a brief conversation asking for, stating, and supporting their respective choices.

 If the classroom does not allow physical movement, students could be given two different colors of paper, or a two-sided sign to hold up to indicate “this” or “that” from their desks.